 Excellence in clinical care has always been an essential mission of our department and we recognize that a primary goal of our anesthesia residency is to train residents to be first class attendings whether in private practice or in an academic training institution.
-In the year 2013, we administered anesthetics to more than 50,000 patients and this volume of patient care continues to increase.
+In the academic year 2013/2014, we administered anesthetics to more than 50,000 patients and this volume of patient care continues to increase.
 The role of anesthesiologists in our department is not limited to the operating rooms.
 More and more anesthesiologists are asked to practice outside the OR, and play key roles in many areas of the hospital.
-We direct the Surgical, Cardiothoracic and the new Heart Hospital Intensive Care Units, the Multidisciplinary Pain Fellowship Program, the Post Anesthesia Care Units and are involved in other offsite areas such as the cardiac catheterization laboratory, MRI, endovascular, neurovascular, and other radiologic areas.
+We direct the Surgical, Cardiothoracic and the new Heart Hospital Intensive Care Units, the Multidisciplinary Pain Fellowship Program, the Post Anesthesia Care Units and are involved in other offsite areas such as the cardiac catheterization laboratory, MRI, endoscopy, endovascular, neurovascular, and other radiologic areas.
 Our involvement supports our belief that the responsibility for anesthetic management encompasses patient care throughout their hospital and outpatient experience.

 Our operating rooms are arranged geographically by surgical subspecialty.
 Each area is staffed by highly specialized anesthesia faculty who concentrate their clinical time, research, and expertise in a specific area.